Zhima-Mochi/content-analysis-api/README.md

 - **Sensitivity Detection**: Detects sensitive words in text.
 - **Content Classification**: Classifies text into categories, such as `politics`, `porn`, `ad`, `violence`, `abuse`.
+- **Content Summarization**: Summarizes text into a shorter version.

 ## Installation